 A decade ago I left my hometown of oil-fueled Midland, Texas for New York City.
 I wanted to study physics (and had teenage dreams of working for NASA) but soon realized I’m more interested in people than planets.
 Eventually, I found my way to urban planning – where I could still think about systems and numbers but at the end of the day all my spreadsheets involve human beings.
 I completed my masters in city and regional planning at Pratt Institute, which is known for being a very community-driven program.
 I was drawn to specializing in demographic analysis, but also very motived to take the wonky concepts and analyses planners consider in our decision-making and make them accessible to the communities our decisions ultimately impact.

-I'm currently a Senior Planner for Housing and Neighborhood Planning at Regional Plan Association, focusing on regional issues such as promoting local arts and culture, limiting health disparities, and creating affordable housing.
-I am also a Visiting Assistant Professor at Pratt Institute, teaching demographic and economic planning methods.
-My other professional interests include innovative participatory planning, community economic development, environmental justice,and how "big data" is influencing the planning world.
-At other times I enjoy cooking, crafting, singing, and endlessly searching for decent Tex-Mex in NYC.
+I’m currently working for the City of San Antonio’s Planning Department, and am enjoying a different perspective on planning in government.
+I’ve previously worked in the nonprofit and advocacy realm as a Senior Planner for Housing and Neighborhood Planning at Regional Plan Association, focusing on regional issues such as promoting local arts and culture, limiting health disparities, and creating affordable housing.
+I’m also hoping to pursue more teaching opportunities, and was previously a Visiting Assistant Professor at Pratt Institute where I taught demographic and economic planning methods.